 There are so many sexual options that don’t involve vaginal penetration.
-Your period gives you an excuse to explore your options!
+Your period gives you an awesome opportunity to explore those options!
 And, of course, you and your partner can always hop in the shower.
-Actually, that's a great idea any day, but your period is as good of an excuse as any.
+Actually, that's a great idea any day, but it’s extra-convenient during your period!

 Tell us what you think: Is your partner open to sex during your time of the month?
 Do you enjoy period sex or hate it?

 JoEllen is a writer, speaker, researcher and mental health advocate whose work explores the impact of depression on sex and relationships.
 Since 2012 she has written about sex, mental health, and how none of us are broken on her award-winning site The Redhead Bedhead.